lumina-30/LUMINA-30/README.md

 # LUMINA-30

+This material:
+- is not a recommendation.
+- does not provide safe-harbor or liability protection.
+- does not guarantee safety, legality, or ethical adequacy.
+- does not delegate refusal authority to AI systems.

+---
 This repository examines human decision authority, refusal rights, and institutional accountability boundaries in advanced AI systems.

 Keywords: AI governance, AI accountability, singularity risk, refusal authority, irreversible decision risk, post-incident review, institutional responsibility.